DasSkelett/AVC-VersionFileValidator/README.md

       - name: Validate files
         uses: DasSkelett/AVC-VersionFileValidator@v1
 ```
+Make sure workflows are activated in your repository settings.

 Optionally, add the following after `- name: Validate files` to exclude `invalid.version` and every version file in `test/corruptVersionFiles/` and any subdirectory of it:
 ```yaml